Jammy2211/PyAutoLens/README.md

 **PyAutoLens** requires a valid config directory to be present when it is run.
-Therefore, if you fork or clone the **PyAutoLens** repository, you need the **autolens_workspace** with the PYTHONPATH and WORKSPACE enviroment variables set up as described in the installation instructions below.
+Therefore, if you fork or clone the **PyAutoLens** repository, you need the **autolens_workspace** with the PYTHONPATH and WORKSPACE enviroment variables set up as described on the *autolens_workspace* repository or in the installation instructions below.

 ## Installation with conda